U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 About 10,000 years ago, climatic conditions became drier and people moved seasonally in search of food and water.
 Seeds were harvested wherever they ripened, mesquite beans were collected in the valleys and piñon nuts were gathered in the mountains.
 Parts of other plants were used to make such items as clothing, dart and arrow shafts, baskets, cordage and nets.
 People lived in temporary camps near springs and other water sources and some of these sites may show thousands of years of use.
 Caves and other natural shelters were used for protection from the elements.
 Due to the dry Nevada environment, these sites may preserve organic remains such as basketry and fur blankets for more than 10,000 years.
 Gypsum Cave shows evidence of over five thousand years of human occupation as well as earlier use by now extinct animals like the giant ground sloth.

 By A.D.
-1150, the Virgin Anasazi began to abandon their settlements and the Patayan or Colorado River peoples (ancestors of the Mohave) began to move into the area.
-When the first Euro-Americans entered southern Nevada, they discovered people they called the Paiutes living here.
-The Spanish established the earliest routes through the region and the main route became known as the Old Spanish Trail.
-The trail stretched 1,200 miles from Santa Fe, New Mexico, to southern California.
-Travelers along the trail transported trade goods, herded livestock and also preyed on the Paiutes, capturing women and children to sell as slaves.
+1150, the Virgin Anasazi way of life began to dwindle.
+When the first Euro-Americans entered southern Nevada, they discovered people they called the Paiutes (or Nuwu) living here following lifeways established thousands of years earlier.
+A Mexican Trader named Antonio Armijo established the earliest route through the region and the main route became known as the Old Spanish Trail.
+The trail stretched 1,200 miles from Santa Fe, New Mexico, to southern California following a series of Native American pathways.
+Travelers along the trail transported trade goods, herded livestock and also preyed on the Nuwu, capturing women and children to sell as slaves.

-Prehistoric sites in the Southern Nevada District Office management area include: archeological and paleoentological resources at Tule Springs, archeological complex at Willow Springs in Red Rock Canyon National Conservation Area and rock art in Keyhole Canyon in the Eldorado Mountains.
+Prehistoric sites in the Southern Nevada District Office management area include: the archeological complex at Willow Springs in Red Rock Canyon National Conservation Area and rock art in Keyhole Canyon in the Eldorado Mountains.
 BLM doesn't disclose the location of cultural resources unless the site has been properly developed for public visitation.